CortexIntelligentAutomation/docs/content/en/docs/Reference/Blocks/Files-And-Folders/search-file/search-file-block.md

 ### Encoding of text

-For information about encoding of text, examples of available encodings and using them, please see [Text Encoding][].
+For information about encoding of text, examples of available encodings and using them, please see [Encoding][Working with Text - Encoding].

 ### Comparison Types

-For information about the [supported values][ComparisonTypes] for the [Comparison Type][ComparisonType Property] property and examples of how it is determined whether two pieces of text match, please see [Text Equality][].
+For information about the [supported values][ComparisonTypes] for the [Comparison Type][ComparisonType Property] property and examples of how it is determined whether two pieces of text match, please see [Equality][].

 ### Known Limitations